-Attorney for the U-Visa in The Woodlands, TX
+Immigration Attorney for the U Visa in The Woodlands, TX

-If you have, unfortunately, been the victim of mental or physical abuse after your spouse or significant other has committed domestic violence against you, then contact an experienced immigration attorney to find out how to apply for a U-Visa.
+If you have, unfortunately, been the victim of mental or physical abuse after your spouse or significant other has committed domestic violence against you, then contact a knowledgeable immigration attorney to find out how to apply for a U-Visa.

-An experienced immigration attorney can help you file a petition for temporary residence in the U.S. as a victim of criminal activity.
+An experienced Shenandoah U visa attorney can help you file a petition for temporary residence in the U.S. as a victim of criminal activity.
 To qualify for the U-Visa, you must cooperate with law enforcement in the investigation or prosecution of the criminal activity.
 Additionally, you may not be permitted to leave the country while the U-Visa is pending.

 Attorney Luis F. Hess is an experienced immigration attorney for The Woodlands, TX.
 He helps clients stay in the country legally from his office in Shenandoah, Texas, just north of The Woodlands.
 He fights for clients to remain in the U.S. during such a traumatic time in their lives.
 Luis F. Hess, PLLC accepts cases from clients throughout Montgomery County and Harris County, Texas, including the areas surrounding Conroe, Shenandoah, The Woodlands, Spring, and Houston.